EduardoIsaacC/space_invaders/README.md

 ***SFML is appreciated for its simplicity and ease of use, making it ideal for both beginner developers and those looking for a lightweight and powerful library for multimedia projects.
 The GitHub community actively contributes to the development of SFML, providing improvements, reporting bugs, and creating additional extensions and tools that enrich the library's functionality.

 In summary, SFML is a versatile and efficient tool for developing multimedia applications and video games, providing a wide range of functionalities with an intuitive and easy-to-use interface.***

+##### *** Game instructions ***

+*The player will have to destroy each ship in order to win.

+*The player will have 3 lives, which will decrease if the player is hit by the enemy bullet.
+Once the player is hit by 3 bullets, the game will end and the message will appear in the game terminal.